april1729/april1729.github.io/_posts/2021-08-21-pca-with-missing-data.md

-If you tried giving sklearn's PCA function this new matrix, you'd definitely get an error, so we'll use the MC class in SpaLoR.
-We can use it the same way we used PCA:
+If you tried giving sklearn's PCA class this new matrix, you'd definitely get an error, so we'll use the MC class in SpaLoR.
+We can use it the same way we used the PCA class:

 ```python
 mc = MC(n_components=2)